2dof/esp_control/Examples/README.md

 This way we created a basic pid 'block' where we can set parameters in any time, and update controller's variable later.
 Note that:
-- in ```set_<parameter>(value)``` functions  value error checking hasn't beed added.
+- in ```set_<parameter>(value)``` functions, value error checking hasn't beed added.
--  when we analyze source code of pid_awm_updateControl() function, we notice that computation are done with variables calculated in pid_tune(pid) function, and only parameter Kp is used directly in P-term calculation. tham mean a most of parameter (Ti,Td,..) apart from Kp can be changed directrly in struct without affecting Cv calculation, so class can be optimized (not need to keep coopy of (Ti,Td,..).
+-  when we analyze source code of pid_awm_updateControl() function, we notice that computation of variables are done in pid_tune(pid) function, and only parameter Kp is used directly in P-term calculation in ```pid_awm_updateControl()```.
+That mean a most of parameter (Ti,Td,..) apart from Kp can be changed directrly in struct without affecting Cv calculation, so class can be optimized (not need to keep coopy of (Ti,Td,..), but for consistency we keep all parameters as auxiliary values.

 class pid_awm_controller() implementation:
 ```python